lmullen/lincolnmullen.com/content/publications.md

 version](http://lincolnmullen.com/files/pdf/mullen.contours-conversion-to-catholicism.pdf), [Project Muse](https://muse.jhu.edu/article/552113)

-"Using Metadata and Maps to Teach the History of Religion," *Transformations: The Journal of Inclusive Scholarship and Pedagogy*, 25, no. 1 (2014): 112--118.
+"Using Metadata and Maps to Teach the History of Religion," *Transformations: The Journal of Inclusive Scholarship and Pedagogy* 25, no. 1 (2014): 112--118.
 [post-print](http://lincolnmullen.com/files/pdf/mullen.using-metadata-and-maps.preprint.pdf)